Regularity and stability of feedback relaxed controls: Conclusions

 \section{Conclusions}

 To the best of our knowledge, this is the first paper which constructs Lipschitz stable feedback control strategies for general multi-dimensional continuous-time stochastic control problems, and rigorously analyzes the performance of a pre-computed feedback control for a perturbed problem in a continuous setting.
 We also perform a novel first-order sensitivity analysis for the value function and feedback relaxed control with respect to perturbations in the model parameters, and quantify the explicit dependence of the Lipschitz stability of feedback controls on the exploration parameter.
+These stability results provide a theoretical justification for recent reinforcement learning heuristics that including an exploration reward in the optimization objective leads to more robust decision making.

+A natural next step would be to extend the stability analysis to finite horizon stochastic control problems and mean-field control problems with continuous action spaces (see e.g.~\cite{gu2019,wang2019}).
+The infinite cardinality of action spaces implies that the corresponding relaxed controls take values in an infinite-dimensional space of probability measures, which poses additional challenges for the analysis of the regularized control problems.
+For example, infinite-dimensional convex analysis on spaces of measures must be employed to analyze the regularity of the modified Hamiltonians and the well-posedness of the associated HJB equations.
+Moreover, one must endow the action space of relaxed controls with a suitable metric structure (such as the Wasserstein metric) in order to study the spatial regularity and Lipschitz stability of feedback relaxed controls.

-Natural next steps would be to extend the stability analysis to finite-horizon stochastic control problems with continuous action spaces (see e.g.~\cite{wang2019}), and to design efficient numerical algorithms for solving the regularized control problems in a continuous setting.
+Another interesting direction is to design efficient numerical algorithms for solving the regularized control problems in a continuous setting.